How to Manage Backorder on Shopify & Best Practices

 When using backorder as part of your retail strategy, you need to communicate with customers who place backorders well ahead of any ship date to understand what options they have available at the time of purchase.

 If you are accepting backorders, be very clear about what options your customers have at the time.
 Allow customers to cancel their orders if it is clear that the items will not ship on the expected date.
-Allowing cancellations will increase customer satisfaction and make sure they keep coming back for more purchases in the future.
-If your goods are available again, later on, feel free to contact them with a new release.

 Use shipping estimates for backorders.
 However, be very clear in your communications that the products will be shipped at the expected date.
 If you want to honor any shipping estimates, it is crucial to do so only when they are highly likely to fulfill these orders on time.